Audio Conferencing policy settings for toll and toll-free numbers

 9. Repeat steps 6 and 7 in the same way to search and add telephone numbers from Botswana and Singapore.

-10. Select toll-free numbers if you've turned on the setting to Include toll-free numbers in meetings created by users of this policy in step 4.
+10. Select toll-free numbers if you turned on the setting to Include toll-free numbers in meetings created by users of this policy in step 4.

 11. Select Add on the bottom right-hand corner of the pane.
-The telephone numbers from the three countries/regions that you selected will be listed.
+The telephone numbers from the three countries/regions that you selected are listed.

-12. There is a rank column that determines the order in which the telephone numbers will be displayed in meetings invites created by users of this policy.
+12. There's a rank column that determines the order in which the telephone numbers are displayed in meetings invites created by users of this policy.
 You can change the order by selecting a phone number and moving it up or down using the Move up and Move down buttons respectively.

-13. Once you have put the phone numbers in the order of your preference, select Save.
+13. Once you put the phone numbers in the order of your preference, select Save.

 15. After creation is complete, you can assign this policy to your users.